chauvinSimon/hmm_for_autonomous_driving/README.md

 	- `route` in {`left`, `straight`, `right`} is the hidden variable

 # Acknowledgement and references
-I took some inspiration of
+I learnt and took some inspiration of
+- a [video series](https://www.youtube.com/playlist?list=PL6Xpj9I5qXYGhsvMWM53ZLfwUInzvYWsm) (in Frence) by Hugo Larochelle.
 - a [video](https://www.youtube.com/watch?v=kqSzLo9fenk) by Luis Serrano.
 - a series of three [blog posts](http://www.davidsbatista.net/blog/2017/11/11/HHM_and_Naive_Bayes/) by David Soares Batista.